alexsio03/hub/README.md

 ## Built with

-- [jQuery - Ajax](http://www.w3schools.com/jquery/jquery_ref_ajax.asp) - jQuery simplifies HTML document traversing, event handling, animating, and Ajax interactions for rapid web development.
-- [Google Chart API](https://developers.google.com/chart/interactive/docs/quick_start) - Free , Rich Gallery , Customizable and Cross-browser compatible.
-- [Bootstrap](http://getbootstrap.com/) - Extensive list of components and  Bundled Javascript plugins.
+- [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework that makes it easy to design responsive and maintainable websites.

+- [Vercel](https://vercel.com/) - A cloud platform for static sites and serverless functions, used for deployment and hosting.

+- [React](https://reactjs.org/) - A JavaScript library for building user interfaces, used for front-end development.

+- [Next.js](https://nextjs.org/) - A React framework for building server-rendered React applications, used for server-side rendering and routing.

+- [Passport.js](http://www.passportjs.org/) - An authentication middleware for Node.js, used for user authentication.

+- [Firebase](https://firebase.google.com/) - A cloud-based platform for building web and mobile applications, used for database and authentication.

 ## To-do